 In the springpolska (repose variant) I prefer to dance with my steps to the left of the lady, using a substantial forwards movement.
 The reason to this is that I want to keep the same transportation speed as those dancing polska or enben around me.

-I came in touch with this polska in my early dancing experience, although later than the Bingsjöpolska.
+I came in touch with this polska in my early dancing days, although later than the Bingsjöpolska.
 At that time it was emphasised that this polska - similar to the Bingsjö polska - has smooth melodies, and that the dance preferably should reflect this.

 Although the Bodapolska is very different from hambo, the steps are similar enough to have caused me problems.
 When being familiar with hambo and hearing the instructions of Bodapolska, it might be difficult to freeing from the influence of hambo.